- Market Values

 Mass Appraisal vs. Fee Appraisal

-Appraisal is an attempt to estimate the value of a property.
-Mass appraisal, what the county does, is the appraisal of groups of properties as of a given date using standard procedures.
-Fee appraisal, what is often done by banks, is valuation of a particular property at a given time.
+Appraisal is defined an attempt to estimate the value of a property.
+Mass appraisal, which is used in Mower County, is the appraisal of groups of properties as of a given date using standard procedures.
+Fee appraisal, the process often used by banks or other lending institutions, is valuation of a particular property at a given time.

 In other words, for mass appraisal, similar properties are valued similarly using generalized data and information, while a fee appraisal is specifically done for an individual property considering specific factors and based on a specific point in time.